Howdy! Welcome to my home page.👋

 CV for more details.

-🧐 Research Interests
+Research Interests

-My primary research goal is to develop scalable, reliable and efficient methods for machine learning and generative AI, mainly focus at:
+My primary research goal is to develop scalable, reliable, and efficient methods for machine learning and generative AI, with a particular focus on sparsity, adaptive representation learning, and principled uncertainty estimation in foundation models—including LLMs, VLMs, and diffusion models.
+In addition, I am also highly interested in:

 📚 Memorization in large models